 A security interest or the full dollar amount of the bail can be paid, should the defendant fail to appear in court, this could lead to the bail being taken by the court in order to recover.

-As long as your loved one plans on attending court and following up with their agreement, you won’t be responsible for paying the full cost of the bail, risking your assets and more.
-The fee is non-refundable but this option can be favourable for those that do not have access to the assets or the funds to post bail.
+As long as you plan on attending court and following up with their agreement, you won’t be responsible for paying the full cost of the bail, risking your assets, and more.